 , using a Copy Ability while riding an Animal Friend creates a new attack.
 The biggest expansion over the original is that unlike there being an optional puzzle per world, there is an optional puzzle per level.
 Replacing the Rainbow Drops as the optional collectable of the game are the Heart Stars.
 Each level has a specific objective to complete in order to obtain the Heart Star of each level.

-This game was the last Nintendo-owned game to be released on the SNES (1997, a full year after the release of the Nintendo 64
+This game was one of the last Nintendo-owned games to be released on the SNES (1997, a full year after the release of the Nintendo 64

 ), and as such, it stands as one of the best-looking games released for the system.
 It uses a unique crayon-drawn look not unlike Yoshi's Island

 , but is enhanced by a special rendering filter that blends pixels together, a precursor to the HD filters used in modern releases of classic games today.

 The direct sequel to this game is Kirby 64: The Crystal Shards

 , the final game in the Dark Matter Trilogy.

 - Advancing Boss of Doom: Whispy Woods sprouts a demonic face and starts walking forward on his roots once his health has been depleted to half.